machinekit/machinekit-docs/docs/website.md

 ---
 layout: docs
 title: Website
-prev_section: buildbot
+prev_section: maintainers
 next_section: C4
 permalink: /docs/website/
 ---

 This website is hosted on [Github Pages][1] and maintained in a [github repository][3].

 To add or change this website:

 - fork the repository
 - clone it locally
 - edit content
 - preview the results with [Jekyll][2]
 - commit, push and send a Pull Request